 Prices do vary quite considerably around Spain and depend greatly on the location, however, if you are on a tight budget it is still possible to make your holiday money go further than you think.

-As you would expect prices for dining and drinking out will be affected by the location along with the time year are travelling.
-One thing to look out for on prices generally is the addition of sales tax – IVA (usually pronounced “iba”) – which may come as an unexpected extra when you pay the bill for food or accommodation, especially in more expensive establishments.
+As you would expect prices for dining are affected by the location along with the time year are travelling.
+One thing to look out for on prices generally is the addition of VAT, which may come as an unexpected extra when you pay the bill for food or accommodation, especially in more expensive establishments.

-It is safe to say that it is not advisable to exchage your holiday spending money at the airport on arrival as the rate normally much lower then the standard rates.
-The best places to change your money are the local exchange bureus found in most of the well known resorts, here you will usually get a better commission free deal.
+It is safe to say that it is not advisable to exchange your holiday spending money at the airport on arrival as the rate normally much lower than the standard rates.
+The best places to change your money are the local exchange bureaus found in most of the well-known resorts, here you will usually get a better commission-free deal.